RandyGaul/cute_framework/doc/string/strpool/strpool_inject.md

 Parameter Name | Description
 --- | ---
 pool | The string pool to insert the string into. string | The string to insert into the pool.
-The string does not need to be NUL terminated for the first overload (with the `length` parameter included), but whenever it is fetched by [strpool_cstr](https://github.com/RandyGaul/cute_framework/blob/master/doc/string/strpool/strpool_cstr.md) it will be NUL terminated.
+The string does not need to be NUL terminated for the first overload (with the `length` parameter included), but whenever it is fetched by [strpool_cstr](https://github.com/RandyGaul/cute_framework/blob/master/doc/string/strpool/strpool_cstr.md) the returned string will be NUL terminated.
 In the second function overload `string` must be NUL terminated, as `length` is not provided as a parameter at all. length | The length of the `string` parameter.

 ## Return Value